-Discover the wonders of Ancient Egypt, Egypt’s Early Christian and Medieval Islamic heritage and cruise on the River Nile on our 13-day journey through time.
-Many of Egypt’s achievements in art and architecture are UNESCO World Heritage Sites and still there for us to see well over 5,000 years later.
-On our journey through this ancient land you will not only visit the pyramids, sphinx and the world famous Egyptian Museum, but you will also explore Greco-Roman ruins in Alexandria, wonder through the remains of the early Christian holy city of Abu Mena and admire the achievements of the medieval Islamic period in old Cairo.
+Discover Egypt, home of some of the world’s greatest and most ancient man-made wonders.
+On this 13-day journey through time, we will experience Egypt’s ancient monuments, dive into the country’s Early Christian and Medieval Islamic heritage and embark on an epic cruise of the River Nile.
+Many of Egypt’s achievements in art and architecture are UNESCO World Heritage Sites, still here for us to see well over 5,000 years later.
+On our adventure through this ancient land, we will not only visit the Pyramids, Sphinx and world-famous Egyptian Museum, but also explore Greco-Roman ruins in Alexandria, admire the achievements of the medieval Islamic period in old Cairo and much more.

 |Tour Duration||:||13 days|